Breast cancer is an invasive cancer. The main cause of breast cancer is genetic mutation or damage to a person’s DNA.

 - how far it has spread

-- whether it is invasive or noninvasive
+- whether it is invasive

-Treatment will depend on several factors, including:
+The most effective approach depends on several factors, including:

 - the type and stage of the cancer

-- the person’s sensitivity to hormones
+- the sensitivity to hormones

 The main treatment options include: